 Increasingly, psychological research is focusing on how music can impact emotional and mental states.
 Music has been part of human societies for thousands of years, but thanks to advances in scientific research and brain scans, we are able to see how music affects us, in what parts of the brain, and why.

 For decades, business owners have used music to relax or invigorate their patrons.
 Different types of music have different psychological impacts on shopping and purchasing behaviors.
 For example, shoppers may feel more sophisticated while listening to certain types of music, or they may feel calmer while browsing with other music in the background.
 Shoppers move faster or slower, depending on the tempo of a song, and this may impact how much they purchase or how fast they eat.
 They may have a positive or negative experience of a store, depending on the type of music played and how that matches their demographic.
+Music and behavior have been shown to be correlated.
 There are dozens of things to consider when picking music for your business, and understanding the psychological impact of different music can help you make an informed decision.

 The Parts of Music That Impact Psychology the Most

 While a lot of research has been devoted to much more specific types of music and their impact on listeners or shoppers, studies have found overall that three aspects of music can change a shopper’s mood or behavior.